Joseph P. Kinneary U.S. Courthouse

 Property Manager: Karen Beaty

-For building service calls or more information, contact the Kinneary U.S. Courthouse Service Desk using the information in the top right box on this page.
+For more building information or service calls, contact the Kinneary U.S. Courthouse Service Desk using the information in the top right box on this page.
+For other federal government information, contact 1-800-FED-INFO.

 Public Hours and Access The courthouse is open to the public 7:00 a.m. to 5:00 p.m.
 Monday through Friday (except federal holidays).
 All visitors must submit to security screening and present a valid identification card (such as a state issued driver’s license or federal ID) before gaining access to the building.